locuststar64/saya/README.md

 *Saya is a work in progress.
 It is not recommended that anyone use it.*

+## Features

+Saya helps identify suspects from enemy guilds that are trying to infultrate the user's guild.

+- Web GUI for Analyizing Suspects
+- Web GUI for Generating Probes
+- Backend software for collecting, manageing data,

+For information on how it works, see the [white paper]( https://github.com/sunsetbrew/saya/blob/master/doc/Saya-WhitePaper.md);

 ## Requirements

 - Perl with DBD::SQLite installed.